krismac/sandcs/site/content/values/_index.md

 ---
 title: About
-image: /img/about-jumbotron.jpg
+image: img/screenshot-2021-12-30-at-17.23.23.png
 values:
   - heading: Formation
-    text: "Formation : S&CS Ltd was set up in 2003 by Liam Tallon and John Mullaniff.
+    text: S&CS Ltd was set up in 2003 by Liam Tallon and John Mullaniff.
 Liam and John have been in the electrical business since 1979.
 The company operates from a purpose built workshop, stores and offices of 4500 square feet.
-The premises are fully fitted out for the design, manufacture and testing of electrical panels."
+The premises are fully fitted out for the design, manufacture and testing of electrical panels.
     imageUrl: /img/about-shade-grown.jpg
   - heading: Liam
     text: >+